-One of the easiest ways for a business to reduce operating expenses is to use energy efficient equipment.
-A great place to start lowering your monthly bills is to look at how recently you performed boiler maintenance and how efficiently your current boiler runs.
+One of the easiest ways for a business to reduce operating expenses is to increase boiler efficiency.
+A great place to start lowering your bills is to look at how recently you performed boiler maintenance and how efficient your boiler is.

 Before we get to our efficiency tips, we need to understand boiler efficiency.
-The majority of heat is lost from your boiler in the stack or boiler water.
-The goal is to create conditions that generate the smallest possible amount of flue gas (exhaust gas that is expelled) at the lowest possible temperature.
+The majority of heat lost in your boiler is in the stack or boiler water.
+The goal is to create conditions that generate the smallest possible amount of flue gas at the lowest possible temperature.
 This results in increased boiler efficiency.

 Think about it; the boiler draws in cool air, heats it up, and sends it out the stack.
-A lower stack gas temperature is ideal because the higher the temperature, the more energy will be carried away by the flue gas.
+A lower stack gas temperature is ideal because the higher the temperature, the more energy leaves with the flue gas.
 On the other hand, the boiler system takes in cold water, heats it to steam, and uses the heat.
 Anywhere we are losing heat, steam, condensate or hot water, we are losing valuable BTU’s.

 Whether you rent or own a boiler, you need to save money.
 Here are 15 easy tips to help make your boiler system more efficient and save money on your monthly bills:

-Lowering stack temperatures may be as simple as a day/night set back that lowers the operating pressure on steam boilers or operating temperature on hydronic boilers when idling at night or on mild spring and fall days.
+Lowering stack temperatures may be as simple as a day/night set back.
+This lowers the operating pressure for steam boilers and the operating temperature for hydronic boilers when idling at night or mild days.

 2. Install an Economizer

-An economizer uses the otherwise wasted hot flue gas to heat feedwater on its way to the boiler.
+An economizer uses the wasted hot flue gas to heat feed water on its way to the boiler.
 If your steam boiler doesn’t have an economizer or your economizer isn’t working, this should be the first priority.
-Economizers save fuel and the potentially damaging effects of feeding the boiler with cold water.
+Economizers save fuel and prevent damaging effects of feeding the boiler with cold water.
 For serious savings, see if a Heatmizer® is right for your boiler or domestic hot water application.

 3. Tune the Burner Regularly

-Another common issue occurs when your boiler is not getting the right amount of air.
+Another common issue occurs when it comes to boiler efficiency is not getting the right amount of air.
 For proper combustion of fuel inside the boiler, a certain amount of oxygen is required.
-If too little air is present, the carbon in the fuel will be incompletely oxidized, making carbon monoxide.
-This causes less heat to be released because the fuel isn’t completely burned, which lowers fuel use efficiency.
-Low air generates soot, smoke and carbon monoxide, all which are very dangerous.
+If too little air is present, the carbon in the fuel will be oxidized, making carbon monoxide.
+This causes less heat to release because the fuel isn’t completely burned, which lowers fuel use efficiency.
+Low air generates soot, smoke and carbon monoxide, all of which are dangerous.
 Too much air also reduces efficiency.
-The extra air is brought in cold and sent out the stack hot, wasting heat.
+The extra air comes in cold and sent out the stack hot, wasting heat.

 An optimal process provides just enough air for the fuel to burn safely.
-At Rasmussen Mechanical Services, we can measure the amount of air needed by using an O2 probe inserted into the stack and then tune the burner for optimum efficiency and fuel savings.
-However, in some facilities, the temperature of the air drawn into the burner varies with the seasons, requiring the burner be tuned more frequently for maximum savings.
+To achieve this, we measure the amount of air needed with an O2 probe.
+We insert the probe into the stack while we tune the burner for optimum efficiency.
+However, in some facilities, the temperature of the air drawn into the burner varies with the seasons.
+This requires the tuning of the burner more frequently for maximum savings.

 4. Install a Variable Frequency Drive

-Not many burner fans or pumps exist out there today without VFD’s and not much new equipment is installed without it.
+Not many burner fans or pumps exist out there today without VFD’s.
 However, if you haven’t heard of VFD’s or have a system that doesn’t utilize them, take note.
 The unbelievable power savings come from a concept known as the affinity laws for pumps and fans.
-Essentially, if your system has a fan or circulation pump being controlled by a damper or valve, your system may be wasting a lot of electricity when running at partial loads.
+If your system has a fan or circulation pump controlled by a damper or valve, your system is wasting electricity at partial loads.
 A VFD lets your system control flow with fan or pump speed instead, and that’s where the magic happens.

 Many plants remove the insulation on valves in the boiler room for maintenance and never put it back because it is a hassle.
 However, exposing these large valves to the air causes a lot of heat loss and can make the boiler room unbearably HOT.
-Even with the record low gas prices, insulating these valves with a Heatmizer® Removable Blanket can save significantly, improve boiler room comfort and reduce the risk of burns while still allowing easy access for maintenance.
+Insulating these valves with a Heatmizer® Removable Blanket can save significantly, improve boiler room comfort.
+The blankets also reduce the risk of burns while still allowing easy access for maintenance.

 6. Clean the Fireside

-Over time, soot may build up on the fire side of the boiler tubes, especially with older equipment.
+Over time, soot may build up on the fireside of the boiler tubes, especially with older equipment.
 This layer of soot acts as an insulator, bringing down the heat transfer rate and increasing fuel use.
 Because of the lower heat transfer rate, the hot gases pass through without transferring the heat to the water, increasing your stack temperature.
-Cleaning and inspecting your boiler tubes as part of your regular boiler maintenance will ensure that the soot remains minimal and improves the overall efficiency of the boiler.Check out the 15 ways you can increase your boiler's efficiency: Click To Tweet
+Cleaning and inspecting your boiler tubes as part of your regular boiler maintenance ensures that the soot remains minimal.
+This does improve the overall boiler efficiency.

 7. Preheat Combustion Air

-Keeping the water side of your boiler clean and free of leaks requires diligent water treatment.
-Inspect your boiler water side regularly and clean out any mud legs or mud drums to ensure good heat transfer from the metal to the water.
-If your boiler water hardness is too high or treated improperly, or the boiler isn’t being blown down regularly, a scale will accumulate on heat transfer surfaces.
+Keeping the waterside of your boiler clean and free of leaks requires diligent water treatment.
+Inspect your boiler‘s waterside regularly.
+Clean out any mud legs or mud drums to ensure good heat transfer from the metal to the water.
+Scale will accumulate on heat transfer surfaces because of high water hardness, improper chemicals, and not blowing down the boiler regularly.
 This scale will impede the heat transfer, reducing your boiler efficiency.
-Scale will also keep the water from cooling these heat transfer surfaces.
-If left untreated, scale can cause the boiler to overheat, leading to costly boiler repairs and leaks.
+The scale will also keep the water from cooling these heat transfer surfaces.
+If left untreated, the scale can cause the boiler to overheat, leading to costly boiler repairs and leaks.

-Condensate is formed as the steam transfers its heat and condenses.
-It would be irresponsible to waste this byproduct because it is clean water without dissolved solids or gasses that is ready for use again in your boiler.
+Condensate forms as the steam transfers its heat and condenses.
+It is irresponsible to waste this by product.
+The clean water is without dissolved solids or gasses that are ready for use again in your boiler.
 The water is already hot and therefore requires significantly less fuel to make it into steam again.
-Reusing the condensate also reduces how much cold makeup water, chemicals and treatment is required for your boiler.
-Lastly rerouting condensate back into the feedwater system can reduce wastewater treatment and sewer costs.
+Reusing the condensate also reduces how much cold makeup water, chemicals, and treatment is required for your boiler.
+Lastly rerouting condensate back into the feed water system can reduce wastewater treatment and sewer costs.

 Blowdown removes impurities, like water hardness, from the boiler and is required to keep the boiler surfaces clean.
 However, blowdown also removes heat from the system.
-Water enters the system cold, is heated up to the boiler temperature, and is removed in the blowdown hot.
-Some boiler systems are fitted with continuous blowdown that does not change with boiler load.
-To control the heat being sent down the drain, blowdown should be limited only to the amount necessary to control the dissolved solids.
+Water enters the system cold, is heated up to the boiler temperature, and leaves through the blowdown.
+Some boiler systems have continuous blowdown that does not change with boiler load.
+To control the heat sent down the drain, blowdown should be limited only to the amount necessary to control the dissolved solids.
 For serious savings, control dissolved solids with an automatic blowdown valve.
-By only blowing down when it is required, you can save a lot of energy without risking costly damage to your boiler from scale.
+If you blow down the boiler when it regularly, you can save a lot of energy.
+This also reduces risking damage to your boiler from the scale.

 12. Reduce Excess Air